bennettslin/bobtail_dominoes_app/GENERATOR_NOTES.md

 # Generator notes
+* Figure out why adding long sonority rule to rows increases the points for a unit test
+    * See if this still happens without limit

+* Scores
-* Under Play
+    * generateScores
-    * Hands
+    * addScore
-        * Util to play hand?

 * Turns
-        * Util to add turn
+    * A turn is:
-            * Turn is either first domino
+        * First domino
-            * Or regular play
+        * Or play
         * Or exchange
-        * Turn 0 is placement of first domino
     * Each turn stores
         * handIndex
         * moves
         * dominoes in hand
-            * If no points, no dominoes played and just dominoes drawn, this means hand was exchanged
+        * dominoes played or dominoes exchanged
+    * exchangeTurn
+    * playTurn
+        * Knows when bonus was awarded
+        * Returns if game ended

-    * Play
+* Handle end game
+    * Either everyone exchanges twice
+    * Or after pool is empty
-        * Util for player to play turn
+        * Every player gets one more turn

-            * Each player plays their best move
-            * If a player cannot play a move, they exchange all their dominoes
-            * Each player replenishes their hand
-        * When no player can make a move, game ends
-        * Calculate scores and determine winner
+* Board
+    * Add full moves to mock board
+    * Add moves to board
+        * Unit test

 * Demo component
     * Maintains state of pool, board, hands, and turns
     * Plays a full game
         * Upon load
             * Generate pool, board, hands, turns
-        * Plays the best move for each player
         * Finishes game
         * Calculates score and determines winner
     * Renders human-readable logs from turns

 * getBestMovesForTurn
     * Make more efficient
-    * Return when no moves can be made
     * Know when there are ties, and select randomly from them
 * Eventual AI
     * Know in advance what pitches are possible in adjacent coordinates, and don't bother trying those that are impossible?